 Do not ask specific questions about salary or benefits unless the employer broaches the subject first

 The job interview process can include salary negotiation.
 Determine whether you are in a position to negotiate.
-A basic knowledge of salary negotiation will reduce your anxiety and your success rate for negotiating will increase.
+Basic knowledge of salary negotiation will reduce your anxiety and your success rate for negotiating will increase.

 There are several ways to make the process of salary negotiating effective.
 Start by taking a good look at your own salary requirements as well as developing an understanding of what your skills are worth in the current employment market.